dream-developers-it/dreamhrsuite_business/README.md

 ---

 ### ©️ Copyright
-DreamHR Suite Desktop © 2024 Dream Developers IT.
+DreamHR Suite Business © 2024 Dream Developers IT.
 All rights reserved.
 Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without prior consent.